introlab/ros_for_ios/README.md

     - ros/roslib (removal of the rospack dependancy because no Python support on iOS)

-* Core messages
+* core messages
     - rosgraph_msgs (included in ros_comm/messages/rosgraph_msgs/)
     - std_srvs (included in ros_comm/messages/std_srvs/)
     - roscpp (included in ros_comm/clients/roscpp/)

 The headers of the ros messages are put into a specific framework.
 By this way, they can be added with `#include <message_package/header.h>`.

 - std_msgs (https://github.com/ros/std_msgs.git)
 - common_msgs (https://github.com/ros/common_msgs.git) :